OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 If you want to perform rolling deployments which includes database changes, then I'd recommend deploying the database first.
 You'd also want to ensure any changes you make to your database are backwards compatible with previous versions of code you have deployed.

-Lastly, it's definitely a good idea to test your rollback strategy *frequently*!
+Lastly, it's definitely a good idea to test your rollback strategy *frequently*.

 :::hint
 We have an excellent series of posts on [database deployments](http://octopus.com/database-deployments) that discuss this topic and more.
 :::

-## Wrapping up
+## Conclusion

-No matter which tooling you are using, rolling deployments is just one pattern available in your toolset to optimise deployment of your software.
-But with an incremental approach, it allows you to keep your applications online whilst rolling out newer versions of your software in a controlled manner, often with native support for rollbacks - making it a firm favourite of mine for minimal disruption.
+No matter which tooling you are using, rolling deployments is just one pattern available in your toolset to optimize deployment of your software.
+But with an incremental approach, it allows you to keep your applications online whilst rolling out newer versions of your software in a controlled manner, often with native support for rollbacks - making it a firm favorite of mine for minimal disruption.

 :::hint
 **CI/CD Pipeline Tutorials**